 ‘Artists’ TV’, Frieze Blog, 11 May 2016.

 My research is concerned with the relationship between aesthetic practices and philosophy.
 My BA was in Art practice, with a focus on print, the graphic mark and photography and my postgraduate studies were in Philosophy culminating in a PhD that focused on the ‘dialogue’ between the works of Jacques Derrida and Martin Heidegger, as aesthetic thinking after the critique of presence.
 I also teach on the practice based Art BA course at IADT and I specialize in the cross-over between practice and theory.
-In writing I have a focus on contemporary European philosophy and the relationship between aesthetics and ethics in thinkers such as Derrida, Heidegger, Lévinas, Foucault, Nancy and Agamben.
-Some current research areas are Nietzsche and critical aesthetics and the applied politics of deconstruction and critique.
-I am also researching on, and through, the practice of phenomenology, in particular the phenomenology of nihilism, of colour, of the image and the histories of iconography and iconoclasm.
-I am interested in working with researchers in these areas and in particular with those engaging with aesthetics within an ‘other-than-Art’ context.
+In writing I have a focus on contemporary European philosophy and the relationship between aesthetics, technology and ethics in thinkers such as Nietzsche, Heidegger, Lévinas, Foucault, Derrida, Arendt and Butler.
+My main research areas are in aesthetics and the applied potentials of deconstruction and critique.
+I am currently working on a project that considers the critical phenomenologies at work in the notion of ‘artificial intelligence’ and I am interested in working with researchers in any of these areas and in particular with those engaging with aesthetics within an ‘other-than-Art’ context.
 I am currently completing a book project titled ‘aesthetics (:) of thinking’.

 ‘Echoes, Before the Other’ in Heidegger, Levinas, Derrida: The Question of Difference, edited by Lisa Foran and Rozemund Uljée, Springer Contributions to Phenomenology Series, 2016.